Lucaterre/semanticat/README.md

 - Go to `Menu` > `configuration`, two use cases :

 1. You don't want to apply a NER model, and you want to manually annotate your data :
-- First, define Annotation mapping (see the "Mapping details" section);
+- Define Annotation mapping (see the "Mapping details" section);
 - Add labels with `Add new pair to mapping scope`;
-- Then, go to `Project workflow` > `correct named entities` and start annotation.
+- Go to `Project workflow` > `correct named entities` and start annotation.

-2. You want to use an NER (recommend) model to predict named entities and correct afterwards (see the "NER configuration details" section):
+2. You want to use an NER (recommender) model to predict named entities and correct afterwards (see the "NER configuration details" section):
 - First, select checkbox `NER Recommenders`;
-- Then, Choose the correct language that corresponding to your model;
+- Choose the correct language that corresponding to your ressources;
-- Then, Select the model and save;
+- Select the model and save;
 - Wait, the pre-mapping appears, you can then adapt it (see the "Mapping details" section);
 - Go to `Project workflow` > `Launch Ner` (or `Launch Ner on all`);
-- When the process is complete,s, go to `correct named entities` and correct the predictions or add annotations.
+- When the process is complete, go to `correct named entities` and correct the predictions or add annotations.

-- Whatever the chosen scenario, once the correction is finished, you can export your document (see the "Export details" section) !
+Whatever the chosen scenario, once the correction is finished, you can export your document (see the "Export details" section) !

 ## :dart: Detail sections

 ### Mapping

-The mapping is a table that references the labels you use for annotation with:
+the mapping table makes it possible to match a NER category with a tag used in the output XML markup:

 - *Ner Label*: The default label use to annotate or use by your model;
 - *Prefered Index label*: The label that will appear in the output;